Reasons for BitLocker Recovery Prompt: Query the number of BitLocker recovery request

-Recovery Key often referred to as a Numerical Password and has a sequence of 48 digits divided by dashes.
+A Recovery Key is often referred to as a Numerical Password and has a sequence of 48 digits divided by dashes.
 This technology is designed to protect devices from all offline attacks.
 Except as described in this link, where a physical attack is possible.
 I have also described ways to thwart this attack by using “TPM + Pin or TPM with a Password“.

-Reasons for BitLocker Recovery Mode
+Reasons for Recovery Mode in Windows

 In theory, there are numerous reasons why this window (BitLocker recovery) might be prompted.
 You will have to troubleshoot specifically to pinpoint what could have happened in your case.